MESA-SB-Comp-Sci/Unit-1-assessment/README.md

 ## Project Checklist:
 - [ ] I wrote out the commands needed to complete the first folder structure
-- [ ] I wrote out the commands needed to complete the second folder structure
 - [ ] Every command is lowercased
 - [ ] Every command is in listed format
 - [ ] The names of the folders I created match the names of the folders in the diagram